MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 1/The Science of Life.md

 		- [[The Nature of Science]]
 		- Living systems most complex chemical systems on Earth
 		- Life constrained by properties of chem and physics
-		- Science becoming more interdiciplinary
+		- Science becoming more interdisciplinary
 			a.
 Combines chem, physics, other natural sciences II.
 Seven characteristics of living [[Organism]]s
 III.  [[The Biological Levels of Organization]]